ncalc/ncalc/docs/articles/parameters.md

 ```
 ## Multi-valued parameters

-When parameters are IEnumerable and the **EvaluationOptions.IterateParameters** is used, the result is an **IList** made of the evaluation of each value in the parameter.
+When parameters are IEnumerable and the **EvaluationOptions.IterateParameters** is used, the result is a **List<object?>** made of the evaluation of each value in the parameter.

 ```c#
  Expression e = new Expression("(a * b) ^ c", ExpressionOptions.IterateParameters);